pscally1005/pscally1005.github.io/_posts/recipes/ground-meat/2025-04-10-pesto-goat-mc.markdown

 - extra virgin olive oil
 - minced garlic
 - pressed cafe
 Description: I saw this on the menu at Pressed Cafe, and Vic and I both thought that sounded delicious.
 So for her birthday, I'm making it at home.
-My version has the addition of broccoli and <a href="/misc/meat#ground-turkey">ground turkey</a> for extra <a href="/misc/fiber">fiber</a> and <a href="/misc/protein">protein</a>, as well as healthier red <a href="/misc/beans#red-lentils">lentil</a> pasta instead of refined white pasta.
+My version has the addition of <a href="/misc/veggies#broccoli">broccoli</a> and <a href="/misc/meat#ground-turkey">ground turkey</a> for extra <a href="/misc/fiber">fiber</a> and <a href="/misc/protein">protein</a>, as well as healthier red <a href="/misc/beans#red-lentils">lentil</a> pasta instead of refined white pasta.
 The homemade pesto is creamy from <a href="/misc/dairy#goat-cheese">goat</a> cheese with a minimal amount of oil, keeping it lower in <a href="/misc/calories">calories</a> for the same delicious flavor!
 Instructions:
 - The broccoli takes the longest, so you should start that first.
 Preheat your oven to 400F, and line a large baking sheet with parchment paper.
 Toss the broccoli with the lemon, salt, and pepper on the sheet, and roast at 400F for 30 minutes, or until tender and lightly charred.
 Set aside